ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The verifications include, but not limited to, the following:

-- Gateway identity mutual verification:
-  This is the identity of the gateway at the protocol and network layer.
-  This may include validating the X509 certificates of the gateways.
+- Verification of the gateway signature public key: The sender gateway and receiver gateway must validate their respective signature public keys that will later be used to sign assertions and claims.
+This may include validating the X509 certificates of these keys.

 - Gateway owner verification:
   This is the verification of the identity (e.g. LEI) of the owners of the gateways.